 Outstanding UCLA sophomores and juniors preparing for careers in Environmental Public Policy, OR

 Tribal Public Policy OR Native American Health Care (only Native Americans and Alaska Natives are eligible to apply in Tribal Public Policy or Native American Health Care)

 are invited to apply for the Udall Scholarship.
 The Udall Foundation seeks applicants with strong

 You may not apply directly for a Udall Scholarship.
 You must be nominated by UCLA.
 Up to six students can be nominated.
 In order to be considered for UCLA nomination, you must meet all of the eligibility requirements listed above and follow the instructions below:

-Make TWO sets, each containing a resume, a transcript/s or DPR, and your essay topic and submit both sets to Honors Programs, A311 Murphy Hall no later than the UCLA NOMINATION DEADLINE:
+Make TWO sets, each containing a resume, a transcript/s, and your essay topic and submit both sets to Honors Programs, A311 Murphy Hall no later than the UCLA NOMINATION DEADLINE: